mspviraj/UWPProjectTemplates/README.md

 Visual Studio 2015 Project Templates for Universal Windows Platform

-**Acknowledgements** - Most of the code for UWPShellTemplate came from these 2 sources
+**Acknowledgements** - Most of the code for UWPShellTemplate came from these 2 sources:

 1. Channel 9 Build 2015 - Mical Lewis - Universal Navigation and Commanding for Your XAML - https://channel9.msdn.com/Events/Build/2015/2-97
 2. Universal Windows Sample - https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlNavigation which is the code from the Channel 9 video.